magma/magma/README.md

 docker-compose run magmalte yarn run setAdminPassword admin@magma.test password1234
 ```

 After this, you will be able to access the UI by visiting [https://localhost](https://localhost), and using the email `admin@magma.test` and password `password1234`.
+If you see Gateway Error 502, don't worry, the NMS can take upto 60 seconds to finish starting up.

 ## Join the Magma Community